Sawchord/luct/README.md

 # luCT

-luCT (pronounced "lucid") is a digital self defense tool to audit certificate transparency logs in the browser.
+luCT (pronounced "lucid") is a digital self defense tool that adds an extra layer of security to HTTPs by auditing certificate's log inclusion proofs locally in real time, as you browse.

 ## Quick Start